 - 1/2 teaspoon salt

 - 1 tablespoon (7.5g) cinnamon

-- In your stand mixer, combine the butter with the sugar and beat on medium speed until well creamed together.
+- Let the butter sit at room temperature for 30 minutes.
+In your stand mixer, combine the butter with the sugar and beat on medium speed until well creamed together.

-- In a separate bowl, combine the dry ingredients.
-Slowly add into batter and beat on medium low speed until well combined and dough starts to form.
+- In a separate bowl, combine the dry ingredients: flour, baking soda, and cream of tartar, and add to the wet ingredients.
+Beat on medium-low speed until well combined and dough starts to form.

-- In a small bowl, combined cinnamon and sugar and stir to combine.
+- In a small bowl, combine cinnamon and sugar and stir to combine.
 Use a large cookie scoop and scoop cookie dough into the cinnamon sugar and roll to coat the cookie.

 - Preheat oven to 350° F. Place the cookies about 2 inches apart on your baking sheet.
 If your cookies have been refrigerated longer than 2 hours, allow them to rest at room temperature for 10 minutes before baking.